 Can Sparrow Wallet replace public explorers entirely?

-Not entirely.
+No. Not entirely.
 While Sparrow offers private transaction analysis and UTXO control, it does not provide mempool tracking, network-wide fee estimates, or miner insights.
 Public explorers are still useful for broad blockchain analytics.